jasonkurohara/cs230project/Models/readme.md

 Same as model 4, but has plots.

 MODEL6.py
+Final model used for best accuracy.
 Uses gridsearch on best hyperparameters.